Skip to main content Skip to local navigation

 1. Apply discipline specific knowledge of kinesiology and health science to assess the quality and validity of past and emerging research

-2. Conduct a systematic review of kinesiology and health sciences literature to recognize the strengths and limitations of established methodologies
+2. Conduct a review of kinesiology and health science literature to recognize the strengths and limitations of literature related to their discipline

 In the case of “Pass with revisions”

-STAGE 2: Dissertation Grant Proposal is to enable the student to clarify the rationale and strategy for approaching the subject, and to permit members of the doctoral dissertation supervisory committee to provide advice to the student.
-The student may work in consultation with the supervisor in preparing the proposal.
-The proposal is written in the format of a grant application.
+STAGE 2: Dissertation Grant Proposal enables the student to clarify the rationale and strategy for approaching the subject and permit members of the doctoral dissertation supervisory committee to advise the student.
+The proposal is to be written in the format of a grant application.
+The proposal must be written by the student; however, the student may consult with the supervisor in preparing the proposal.

-Examination of the dissertation grant proposal will normally be completed within 6 terms of registration in the PhD program.
+Examination of the dissertation grant proposal will normally be completed within first 6 terms of registration in the PhD program.
 Students who do not meet this deadline will be put on academic probation for term 7 of registration in the PhD program.
-If the examination has not taken place by end of term 7, the student will continue on academic probation for term 8 of registration in the PhD program.
+If the examination has not taken place by end of term 7, the student will continue academic probation for term 8 of registration in the PhD program.
 Failure to meet the requirement by the end of term 8 will result in withdrawal from the graduate program for failure to meet academic standards.
+Comprehensive exam procedures are updated by the Graduate Executive Committee as needed.

 The written Proposal should include: